mikenguyen13/data_analysis/_book/04-basic-inference.md

 2. Discrete case relies on empirical estimation of probabilities from counts.
 3. Observe how KL divergence quantifies the "distance" between the two distributions.

-### Jensen-Shannon Divergence
+### Jensen-Shannon Divergence {#sec-jensen-shannon-divergence}

 Jensen-Shannon (JS) divergence is a symmetric and bounded measure of the similarity between two probability distributions.
-It is derived from the [Kullback-Leibler Divergence] (KL) but addresses its asymmetry and unboundedness by incorporating a mixed distribution.
+It is derived from the [Kullback-Leibler Divergence](#sec-kullback-leibler-divergence) (KL) but addresses its asymmetry and unboundedness by incorporating a mixed distribution.

 The Jensen-Shannon divergence is defined as: $$ D_{JS}(P \| Q) = \frac{1}{2} \left( D_{KL}(P \| M) + D_{KL}(Q \| M) \right)